-5 Reasons Brand Consistency Matters in a Professional Services Business
+5 Reasons Brand Consistency Matters in Service-Based Business

-Most professional services businesses recognise the value of brand consistency.
+Most service-based businesses recognise the value of brand consistency.
 But if you’re a small business with limited marketing resources, investing in brand consistency may seem like a luxury.

 Brand consistency is more than just using the same colours and font on your website and social media.
 Brand informs the experience someone has every time they come into contact with your business.
 Brand is sensed in the way you interact with clients.
 It’s conveyed by the topics you choose to blog about.
 And it’s seen in the imagery you use on social media.